cgmarkham1992/SeniorDesign/README.md

 Remember to 'git pull' before you start working on the code, or you will have merge conficts that you will have to fix before you do another 'push'

 Best, mike

+##11/15 Update
+Created piece characteristcs as a list of touples and linked them to their respective pieces in the "available pieces" section.
+Also added functionality to put the touples into a list (g_playBoard) corresponding to the selected Play Location.
+Plans for tomorrow are to finish the Two Player game by writing win loss conditionals based on the consecutive 1 or 0 values in the g_playBoard list.
+An example of a win would be four pieces straight down with 1s in the second column of the g_playBoard.

+WOOT, PROGRESS!